FluffyFlower/Arch-Linux-Auto-Update-Clean-Up/README.md

 - Ensure you have the required permissions and dependencies installed on your system for the scripts to function correctly.
 - Review and edit any script configurations as needed to tailor the setup to your specific environment and preferences.
+- This project uses kdialog, due to this it is KDE focused.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.